I love working with two screens! Having the ability to have more than one window fully visible is just such a pleasure.

 - Start Excel (or Word).
 An icon representing the application will be shown on the task-bar at the bottom of your screen.

-Thankfully in Office 2013 each time you open a new file it is automatically displayed in a new window.
+Thankfully in Office 2013 and 2016 each time you open a new file it is automatically displayed in a new window.

 Setting up your computer using two screens for an extended display